 Oscha rescues Herba from Dragon Lisa, and then Lisa runs off to the Pillar of Darkness, driven by her hatred of it for starting all of this mess twelve years earlier (remember, Lisa was there as a child).
 The bad guys want this to happen, but I still don’t understand why, since the flying castle is here now.
 Are they trying to make such a big hole in reality that Chaos itself can get through?
 If that’s the case, did Chaos have go through this whole rigmarole for every world he’s already destroyed, which number in the thousands or millions?
 That’s a hard sell, I don’t know if I believe it!
 In any event, Makenshi says that Lisa’s Kigen Dragon form can destroy the barrier between worlds, but she’ll die in the effort, as if things weren’t bad enough.
 Sure enough, Lisa opens a portal by attacking the Pillar, and Guadium… goes… back to Wonderland through that portal Lisa opened earlier?
 I’m so confused.

 Makenshi attempts to stop Lisa’s attack, but fails somehow.
 I’m afraid the summary doesn’t give any details, though it’s possible the audio drama just fudges the whole exchange by saying, “Well that didn’t work.”
 It’s an audio drama after all, that’s all they’d technically have to say!
-Kaze wants to go next, but the others protest, knowing that he wants to kill Lisa.
+Kaze wants to go next, but the others protest, knowing that he wants to kill Lisa instead of just stopping her.
 Makenshi steps in, holding out a drop of hope in Kaze’s good nature, and insists that Kaze be allowed to try.
 They let him go.

 The soil charge triad to use on you has been decided!